l-with/terraform-provider-mailcow/docs/resources/domain.md

 # mailcow_domain (Resource)

-Provides a mailcow domain.
+Provides a domain in mailcow.
 This can be used to create, modify, and delete domains.

 ## Example Usage
 ```terraform